 Since starting his consulting career in 2006 Mr. Davies has completed over 60 projects, 44 of these as Project Manager.
 These have included major studies on multimodal transportation, goods movement and land use, port trucking, port operations, intermodal facilities and shortline railways, economic analysis and program review, and aviation.
 Clients have included Saudi Railways Organization, Transport Canada, the British Columbia Ministry of Transportation, the Ports of Vancouver, Prince Rupert, Seattle and Portland, local governments, and private sector clients.

 Mr. Davies is a member of the International Trade and Transportation Committee at the U.S. Transportation Research Board, National Academy of Sciences.
-He served on the Board of Directors of the Canadian Transportation Research Forum from 2009 to 2016, and is Vice President External for CTRF in 2018-19.
+He served on the Board of Directors of the Canadian Transportation Research Forum from 2009 to 2016, and is a Councillor for CTRF in 2018-19.
 He is also Past President of the Vancouver Transportation Club.